circonus/irondb-docs/api/write-raw.md

-In contrast to the other submission APIs ([numeric](./write-nnt.md), [text](./write-text.md), [histogram](./write-histogram.md)), which accept pre-rolled data, the raw API accepts direct input of metric records at arbitrary frequencies.
-It stores every metric data point as it was received, for a configurable amount of time, before aging it out to a rollup format.
+In contrast to the other submission APIs ([numeric](./write-nnt.md), [text](./write-text.md), [histogram](./write-histogram.md)), which accept specifically-typed data, the raw API accepts direct input of measurement data at arbitrary frequencies.
+It stores every measurement as it was received, for a configurable amount of time, before aging it out to a rollup format.

 Metric records are in one of several formats, and are accepted as either tab-separated values or as FlatBuffer messages.